-Water Shed One interesting thing about the flood basin between the Brea Dam and Bastanchury is that it used to be the back four holes of the Fullerton Golf Course.
-The damage caused by several storms is most visible on the south side of the two parallel tunnels under Bastanchury.
+The most interesting history about the flood basin pictured above (that is, between the Brea Dam and Bastanchury Road) is that it used to be the back four holes of the Fullerton Golf Course.
+The damage caused by several bad storms is most visible on the south side of the two parallel tunnels under Bastanchury.
 (Pictures and more description below.)
-The repair costs for the city to fix it seemed to have no end, so the entire Brea Reservoir flood basin on the south side of Bastanchury is now wilderness hiking and biking.
+The repair costs to the city for the greens after each storm was just too much, so the entire Brea Reservoir flood basin on the dam side of Bastanchury is now wilderness hiking and biking.
 Hooray for us.
-That’s about 220 acres the Army Corp of Engineers leases to Fullerton for a dollar a year.
+That’s about 220 acres the Army Corps of Engineers leases to Fullerton for a dollar a year.
 Click here to see the official agreement.
 The creek that runs the length of this basin is Brea Creek hence the name of the dam; “Brea Dam”even though it’s in the middle of Fullerton.
 The other dam –just a two miles away– is called Fullerton Dam because it’s creek is Fullerton Creek.
 Its flood control basin is Craig Park; a county park.
 For more about the history and technology of dams click on Dams and Spillways of Fullerton.

 Accessing the 220 Acre Brea Reservoir (Brea Creek Flood basin)

 There’s only one really good spot to park to explore this area.
-It is surprising that this 220 acre preserve has only one parking place.
-In addition this 220 acres is absolutely hidden from view from any road, yet right in the middle of Fullerton.
+This 220 acres is absolutely hidden from view from any road, yet right in the middle of Fullerton.
 That’s Twilight Zone stuff.
 Your first site of the dam and recreation area is quite a thrill.
 So in a way it is wonderful that there is only one convenient place to enter.
-(There’s several places immediate neighbors can enter this preserve by walking.)
+(Even from that parking place you have walk quite a ways to see this stunning view.)
 This one good spot to park is the Fullerton’s Sports Complex.
 Going east on Bastanchury from Harbor, it’s the first right after the interesting dip and S turns Bastanchury makes.
 There’s two parking lots.
 Drive on to the back one where you will see a concrete sidewalk which eventually meets a dirt trail that goes roughly east-west.
 That point is the yellow reference arrow in this satellite view to the left above.

 East of that Sports Complex Reference Point (out and back .9 mi)

 The walk to the left takes you to Brea Blvd which on the map is called Trail Rest Park.
 It is undeveloped with no place around there to park; hence the name Trail Rest, not trail start.
 If it would be developed it would probably be just a bench and a sign to signify a junction of three trails; two of which are on the other side of Brea Blvd.
-Those trails are described in the webpage named, East Coyote Hills Trail.
+Those trails are described in the webpage named –> East Coyote Hills Trail.

 In the area between Trail Rest Park and the Sports Complex are a number of trails created by bikers.
 They eventually find their way to Trail Rest Park.
 One them goes south where you are definitely on oil company land.
+(Breitburn Energy).
 You can find your way out to several oil wells and if you climb to level of Brea Blvd you will be amazed at the huge amount of real estate for what appears to be one oil well.
-They didn’t seem to work hard to keep walkers out.
+They didn’t seem to work hard to keep walkers away.
 It easy to get to the sidewalk on Brea Blvd which will get you to Trail Rest Park making kind of a loop.

-West of that Sports Complex Reference Point (out and back .8 miles)
+West out of that Sports Complex (out and back .8 miles)

 Going west from the Sports Complex you will encounter dozens of bike trails of various widths depending on how well traveled they are.
 Even the main trails are two numerous and winding to describe.
 The important thing to note is you can’t get lost because you are in a basin and you can see where you are going by noting the land marks on the raised horizon.
 Saint Jude Hospital is to the west; the dam is south.
 The tunnels under Bastanchury are at your level so you can’t see them, but you can see the Hospital and picture where Bastanchury is that goes over those tunnels.
 The tunnels are probably the most interesting goal.
-Out and back there is You can go under them to the golf course where there’s another trail described in the webpage San Juan Park.
+Out and back there is .8 mile.
+You can go under them to the golf course where there’s another trail described in the webpage –> San Juan Park.

 The two tunnels are the best way to get to the other side of creek.
 Go out one and back in the other.
 You are now on the less interesting side of the creek.

 The Less Interesting Side of Brea Creek (out and back 1.4 and 2.0 miles)

 The Brea Creek runs from the tunnels to the dam.
 There’s major trails on both sides that go the length of the basin.
-The east side trail is much more convenient and leads to several other trails on the way to the dam.
+The east side trail leads to many more trails on the way to the dam.
 If you take the west side of the creek toward the dam, there are fewer trails to explore and then you have only creek to cross near the dam.
 That can be very messy even in the summer.
-You can climb to the top of the dam and then walk across the rim of the dam to get to the more interesting other side.
+You can climb to the top of the west side of the dam and then walk across the rim of the dam to get to the more interesting side.
 It is better to get out of the basin at the Fullerton Parks Department Tennis Courts.
 The trail out of the park is easy to spot because it leads to the base of the cellphone towers which can be seen from anywhere.
 Walk west beyond the tower and then find your way to the access road that becomes the top of the dam.
-There’s a gate to prevent cars from going across the dam, but there’s easy access for walkers and the top of the dam is completely accessible.
+There’s a gate to prevent cars from going across the dam, but it’s easy access for walkers and the top of the dam is completely accessible.
 From the east side of the dam you can go down to the trails on the east side of the creek.
 To and from the tennis courts is 1.4 miles.
-To and from the east end of the dam and then back along the east side is a 2.0 mile loop.
+To the east end of the dam and then back along the east side is a 2.0 mile loop.

 If the Brea Dam Recreational Area will be developed, chances are the End-of-Asphalt Reference Point will be important.
-And the better place to park for access to the flood basin is The Fullerton Sports Complex.
-But there’s a second best parking place that is the formal entrance on Harbor to Brea Dam Park (a block or so north of Brea Blvd).
-Find your way to the north east side of the picnic area.
+And the better place to park (better than the Sports Complex) is the the formal entrance on Harbor to Brea Dam Park (a block or so north of Brea Blvd).
+On foot, find your way to the north east side of the picnic area.
 There you will find a trail that goes directly to the east side of the dam crest.
 (There’s an access road to the south that also gets there, but is closed off in the winter while the Hostel has a major house cleaning.)

 - Looking north there’s a stand of tall trees on the left and in the back a deposit of dirt left over from making this large flat area.
 Do not miss a view of the basin from that deposit of dirt at the north end of this flat area.

-- Looking west from this references point, there’s a huge concrete tie-down for the chain of logs that prevent floating debris from entering the weir gate during a storm.
+- Looking west from this references point, there’s a huge concrete tie-down for the chain of logs that prevent floating debris from entering the dam’s penstocks during a storm.

 - Looking north-west there’s a wide trail that goes down into the basin.
 This trail has many branches out away from it.
 You will find them fun to explore and keep in mind this: You can’t get lost in a basin because your horizon with landmarks is above you and always in sight.

 - Looking south-east is the spillway.
 Notice the hills that rise up on either side of the spillway.
-The trails around this are described in Brea Dam Park (east of the dam)
+The trails around these hills are described in the webpage–> Brea Dam Park (east of the dam)

 If you walk the crest of the dam toward the hospital, and continue to the right around the tennis courts the sidewalk goes downhill and tees into a very wide dirt trail.
-You can follow that trail to the right until you are on the awkward side of the creek near the dam.
-It is better instead to go to the left, at the tee, away from the dam.
-It goes down a bit more and follows north at a level that used to be the back nine of the Fullerton Golf Course.
+You can follow that trail to the right where you are on the awkward side of the creek near the dam.
+You can instead go to the left, away from the dam.
+It goes down a bit more and follows north at a level that used to be the back four of the Fullerton Golf Course.
 There’s two tunnels that go under Bastanchury.
 Passing in front of the tunnels is now complicated because of the storm damage, but you should be able to figure out your way to the other side of the creek.
 The easy way is to go out one tunnel and back through the other one.

 Brea Dam Loop (1.7 miles)

-There are two loops which are better described by looking at the satellite views with “loop” in their filenames.
-The longer one starts at the Sports Complex.
-Parking: Going east on Bastanchury from Harbor, it’s the first right after the interesting dip and S turns Bastanchury makes.
-Walk west along the trails that seems to go in the direction of the east end of the dam.
+This loop is better described by looking at this satellite view.
+As a reminder of where to park at the Sports Complex: Going east on Bastanchury from Harbor, it’s the first right.
+Take the sidewalk to the dirt trail and then walk to the right (west) but when there’s a fork to the left take that to the east end of the dam.
 (That’s about a half a mile.)
 Walk along the crest of the dam where it emerges at the Fullerton Tennis courts.
 There’s sidewalk that goes downhill and tees into a very wide dirt trail.
 Go to the left, away from the dam.
-It goes down a bit more and follows north at a level that used to be the back nine of the Fullerton Golf Course.
+It goes down a bit more and follows north at a level that used to be the back four of the Fullerton Golf Course.
 Go out one tunnel and back in the other to be on the other side of the creek.
 From there use the raised horizon as your guide to the Sports Complex.
 (You can see the ball park lights on towers from about anywhere in the basin.)

 Click on the pictures to see them as full screen.